svtuck/svtuck.github.io/CS201/Assignments/HashingLab.md

 In the ReservationSystem class, there is a function called "runExperiment".
 This will output data that relates load factor to the number of probes needed to do an insert.
 Run this function with 1022 additions and 10 trials to generate the data.
 Copy this data to Google Sheets or Excel.
 Add a column that contains the average of all trials (use =AVERAGE() and select your data, then copy and paste this for all rows).
 Create a chart that shows the relationship between load factor and the average number of probes required for a put() operation at that load factor.
 Finally, calculate the average of the TOTAL number of probes done to add 1022 items to the hashmap (sum the probes for each trial, and then average this number).

 I have a created a starter spreadsheet that you can expand [here](https://docs.google.com/spreadsheets/d/1QKtcSG4rJ0SrquyWmYWI1G7cM97loGPm1veezdAL4sg/edit?usp=sharing).

+To copy data into google sheets, copy the data and paste at row 1.
+There will be a small box that shows up towards the bottom of the screen.
+Click on it and select the option to split rows.
+If you are using JGrasp, you then need to search and replace for the extra characters added.

 No extra code added.